cmmid/cmmid.github.io/topics/covid19/_posts/2020-06-05-kenya-mixing.md

 ---
-#need to - add fig and legend in code and to files, add pdf report in link and code

 #add the title of your project
 title: The impact of COVID-19 control measures on social contacts and transmission in Kenyan informal settlements